European-XFEL/karabo_data/docs/validation.rst

 The checks are informed by problems we have encountered with data files in the past.
 Currently, it checks that:

+- All ``.h5`` files in a run can be opened, and the run contains at least one usable file.
 - The list of train IDs in a file has no zeros except for padding at the end.
 - Each train ID in a file is greater than the one before it.
 - The indexes do not point to data beyond the end of a dataset.